-- Physical therapy: ultrasound to increase blood flow and exercises to build muscle strength so that future strain is less likely to be prescribed.
+- Physical therapy: using ultrasound to increase blood flow and doing exercises to build muscle strength can make future strain less likely.

-- Extracorporeal shock wave therapy: ultrasound is applied externally to create "micro-trauma" to the tendon, promoting quicker healing.
+- Extracorporeal shock wave therapy: applying ultrasound externally to create "micro-trauma" to the tendon can promote quicker healing.

-- Brace: worn over the forearm, a brace can block the pressure normal activities exert on the tendon, enabling quicker healing.
+- Brace: wearing a brace over the forearm can block the pressure normal activities exert on the tendon, enabling quicker healing.

-- Medications: aspirin or ibuprofen can be helpful in reducing inflammation and pain.
+- Medications: taking aspirin or ibuprofen can help reduce inflammation and pain.